-Remember, an estate claim is different from the wrongful death claim.
+Remember, an estate claim is different from a wrongful death claim.
 In an estate claim, only the executor of the deceased person’s estate can file.

 2. Statute of Limitations

-Speak with a Duluth wrongful death lawyer to discuss the unique circumstances of your claim to learn what options you might have.
+Speak with a Duluth wrongful death lawyer to discuss the unique circumstances of your claim and learn what options you might have.

 3. Settlement or Verdict

-When you have a wrongful death claim, you will receive compensation generally through one of two ways.
+When you have a wrongful death claim, you will receive compensation in one of two ways.
 The first of these ways is through a settlement.
-A settlement happens after you draft a claim with sufficient evidence and submit it to the insurance company, where it is accepted and the insurance company offers you an amount.
+A settlement happens after you draft a claim with sufficient evidence and submit it to the insurance company, where it is accepted, and the insurance company offers you an amount.